 - William R. Davie Park – Charlotte is home to several parks and green spaces, and William R. Davie just happens to back up to the Rosecliff neighborhood.
 On its 107 acres of land, it features a dog park, softball fields, soccer fields, a basketball court, volleyball courts, picnic shelters, horseshoe pits, walking trails, playgrounds, and a pond.

-- Country Clubs and Golf Courses – The South Charlotte and South Park areas have a reputations for being home to several golf and country clubs – some of the best in the state.
+- Country Clubs and Golf Courses – The South Charlotte and South Park areas have a reputation for being home to several golf and country clubs – some of the best in the state.
 Rosecliff sits in the midst of several of them, including TPC Piper Glen, Raintree Country Club, Cedarwood Country Club, Carmel Country Club, and the Golf Club at Ballantyne.

 Real Estate Information

 Most of the homes in Rosecliff were built during the 1990s.
 You will find an assortment of two-story traditional brick and Southern styles with living space typically ranging from 3,000 to 5,000 square feet.
 Prices typically fall within the $400,000 to $600,000 range.
 The homes sit on larger lots with some over half an acre.
 You will find several upgrades in most of the homes in Rosecliff, including outdoor living spaces and extended patios, hardwood floors throughout, granite countertops, and plantation shutters.